kloakprotocol/kloak_node/README.md

 ## Operator Commands (Text, While Node Runs)

-These are separate from the numbered startup menu above.
 When the node is running, you can type commands into the console (type `help` to see them):

 | Command | Description |
 |---------|-------------|